Article Snapshot

 What Are Nodes?

-A node is a computer that participates in a blockchain network.
+In simple terms, a node is a computer that participates in a blockchain network.

 - Store network data